commercetools/ui-kit/packages/components/data-table-manager/README.md

 ### Detached

-As mentioned earlier, the default behaviour places the triggering element above the `<DataTable>` component (top-right corner), but there may be use cases where the triggering element needs to be positioned differently on the page.
+As mentioned earlier, the default behavior places the triggering element above the `<DataTable>` component (top-right corner), but there may be use cases where the triggering element needs to be positioned differently on the page.
 This is also possible but requires the usage of one more component (`DataTableManagerProvider`) in order to share the manager state between the manager panels and the `DataTable` component.

 In this mode, you should pass the manager props to the `DataTableManagerProvider` component and the `DataTableManager` does not need to receive any prop; it can be placed anywhere in the component's tree without requiring any prop.